-Philip Gura, Robert Gross (University of Connecticut), and David Hall (Harvard), Wiggins Lecturers, American Antiquarian Society
+Philip Gura, Robert Gross (University of Connecticut), and David Hall (Harvard), American Antiquarian Society, 2004

 In March.
-2015, UNC Press will publish Professor Gura’s The Life of William Apess, Pequot, the first biography of the 19th-century Native American writer and activist.
-An excerpt will appear in the March issue of the New England Review.
+2015, UNC Press published Professor Gura’s The Life of William Apess, Pequot, the first biography of the 19th-century Native American writer and activist.
+An excerpt appeared in the March issue of the New England Review.
 An interview with Mindy Todd of WCAI on Cape Cod can be found here: http://www.tinyurl.com/mjusep4.
 He is also at work on a book called Panic: Financial Failure, Romantic Reformers, and the Civil War, under contract with Harvard University Press.

 Farrar, Straus and Giroux published Prof. Gura’s Truth’s Ragged Edge: The Rise of the American Novel, on April 7th, 2013.
 He appeared on WUNC’s “The State of Things” on May 14th to talk about the book; see http://wunc.org/post/professor-examines-overlooked-writers-19th-century .